Data-Efficient Indentation Size Effect Correction in Steels Using Machine Learning and Physics-Constrained Neural Network: Results and Discussion

 }

 The validation specimen was not used during any stage of model training or hyperparameter selection.
-Indentations were executed at peak loads (3, 7, 15, 35, 75, 150, 275, and 375 mN) deliberately different from the training load schedule, requiring continuous inter-load interpolation rather than direct recall of training conditions.
+Indentations were executed at peak loads (3, 7, 15, 35, 75, 150, 275, and 375 mN) deliberately offset from the training load schedule, requiring continuous inter-load interpolation and, at the extremes, extrapolation beyond the training load range.